Criminal Justice & Legal Degree Rankings

 Criminology

 A student majoring in criminology will study both the biological and social reasons that drive crime and criminality.
-The students receive a broad education that covers the natural sciences, social sciences, public policy, and politics.
+The students receive a broad education that covers:

 Computer Forensics